seenahuang/Daily-Fantasy-Sports-Football-Optimizer/README.md

 	- <teams> is the array of team abbreviations whose players you want to remove

 		- Ex. ["GB", "CHI", "HOU", "NO", "DEN", "OAK"]

+	- <week> is int representing the current week of the season